Equilibrium states for the massive Sine-Gordon theory in the Lorentzian signature: Convergence of the S-matrix of the massive theory

 Actually, thanks to the discussion presented in section \ref{se:comparison} and thanks to the results of Proposition \ref{prop:comparison}, we may extract the positive and negative part of

-furthermore, the integral kernel of the negative part $n$ is such that $N(x,x)\leq K $, hence, we may now use Theorem \ref{th:control} to obtain
+furthermore, the integral kernel of the negative part $N$ is such that $N(x,x)\leq \frac{K}{\hbar} $, hence, we may now use Theorem \ref{th:control} to obtain

 where $K$ is the constant given in Proposition \ref{prop:comparison}.
 To prove that the right hand side of the inequality \eqref{eq:step-local} is the result of an absolutely convergent power series in $\lambda$ we proceed as in the proof of Proposition 6 in \cite{BR16}.
-The functional ${\rm{ev}}_0(F):=F(0)$ is a linear normalized positive functional on the commutative $*$-algebra $(\mathcal{F}^V,\cdot_w)$ generated by $V^g_a$ and ${V^g_a}^*$ with the $\cdot_w$ product, see Remark \ref{rem:how-use-it} for further details, and hence the Cauchy-Schwarz inequality holds
+Let $w$ be any positive distribution of Hadamard type, then he functional ${\rm{ev}}_0(F):=F(0)$ is a linear normalized positive functional on the commutative $*$-algebra $(\mathcal{F}^V,\cdot_w)$ generated by $V^g_a$ and ${V^g_a}^*$ with the $\cdot_w$ product, see Remark \ref{rem:how-use-it} for further details, and hence the Cauchy-Schwarz inequality holds

 Choosing $B=1$, we obtain